 Setting a two week deadline is sometimes done.
 But two weeks is usually not enough time to complete financing commitments, inspection, and due diligence activities.
 All of which are necessary to determine whether you will or won’t purchase a property.

 If contingency deadlines are fast approaching and you need more time, then ask the seller for an extension before the deadline arrives.
-If your Seller refuses an extension, point to your contingency and tell’em to read it and weep!
+If your Seller refuses an extension, point to your contingency and tell them to read it and weep.